felipesecchi/Apigee-Simple-Gitlab_CI-Pipeline/README.md

 git push -u origin feature/cicd-pipeline
 ```

+You can also use the GitLab UI and the Import Project wizard to create a Gitlab project from your GitHub repository: [Import Project wizard](https://gitlab.com/projects/new#import_project)

 ### GitLab Configuration (option B)

 Start or configure your GitLab project as described in [Using GitLab CI/CD with a GitHub repository](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html).